Photon-HDF5/Photon-HDF5-Converter/README.md

 # Photon-HDF5 Online Converter

 This is a demo service to convert data files to [Photon-HDF5](http://www.photon-hdf5.org) without the need to install any software.
-Currently, input data files cannot be larger than 35 MB.

 The supported file formats are PicoQuant's **HT3** (ns-ALEX or PIE), Becker & Hickl's **SPC/SET** (ns-ALEX or PIE) and